 Ara takes this code of conduct seriously.
 Your marks, reports, and references may include an assessment of your behaviour, as well as your educational achievement.
 Serious infringement may lead to probation, suspension, or cancellation of a current enrolment and/or refusal of a future enrolment (see relevant policies).
-This may be referred to an appropriate external authority e.g., NZ Police ensure any electronic device you have on you/with you is diverted, not set to ring, or switched off.
-Both staff and students have a responsibility to ensure this happens
+This may be referred to an appropriate external authority e.g., NZ Police.